fokasdev/fokasdev/README.md

 **Terminal:** Bash / Zsh

 **📂 Completed Projects**
 Click on the links below to check out my finished works:
-🚀  – A short description of what it does. | View Repository
+🚀 Profil Card – A short description of what it does. |